sec-study-dev/dos-tool/README.md

 * Go to the dos-tool folder and use this command: . /DoSDetector.py

 * Enter the type of blockchain you want to detect.
-The synchronization process will take 48 hours as it is necessary to synchronize a sufficient number of blocks to get accurate information when detecting under priced weaknesses in ethereum, tron, rsk, klaytn.
+The synchronization process may take more than 24 hours as it is necessary to synchronize a sufficient number of blocks to get accurate information when detecting under priced weaknesses in ethereum, tron, rsk, klaytn.

 * The results of the experiment will be logged in the corresponding blockchain folder in the attackDetector/attack_configuration path in the resultXX.log after the execution is completed.